 Parents/Caregivers are required to pay a \$200 Medical Fee at the beginning of their son's residence.
 This fee is used to cover doctor's visits, prescriptions, transport for medical, physiotherapy and dental appointments and other authorised transport to music, sports practices and the bus.
-The Administration Secretary will keep you informed at the end of each term of your expenditure in this area and you will be asked to top up the fund as necessary.
+The Administration Secretary will keep you informed as to your expenditure in this area and you will be asked to top up the fund as necessary.
 Any surplus money will be refunded to you at the end of your son's time in Thomas House.